jgerman/advent_of_code_2023/README.md

 Every year (I think) I use instaparse because it feels cleaner than splits and regexes.
 Every year I have to re-learn the bits I've forgotten, having a parser library is still a great tool in the toolbox.

+## Day 3

+I'm not happy with how this shook out.
+I had the parser quickly and it was the right path but a foolish choice in how to store the number locations put a subtle bug in my code...
+It's always tough doing the Sunday tasks because I have football on in the background.

+Rather than contort the current code to get the second star I think I'll come back to this later and rewrite the whole thing.